Eremopezus: Ecology

 The Jebel Qatrani Formation is mainly composed of sandstones and mudstones, which were laid down as point bar and overbanks of meandering freshwater rivers, which drained the northeastern tip of Africa westwards into a depression just inland from the Tethys Sea shores, and at least in the wet season must have expanded into large shallow lakes.
 The entire region was low-lying, and only a few million years (Ma) before Eremopezus inhabited these lands—and when sea levels were higher—submerged under the ocean.
 The climate was warmer than today, and the region probably was tropical with abundant rainfall during the monsoon season, as indicated by the paleosols formed from alluvial sediments and traces of buttress roots.
 Altogether, the habitat must have resembled the Niger Delta of our time.
 The Eremopezus fossils dated with confidence are from a time when there was apparently more forest and less grassland in the region than half a dozen million years later.
 The reed grasses of the subfamily Arundinoideae were probably far less widespread in Africa 35 Ma than they are today, but it is fairly likely that other Poales reeds—Cyperaceae (maybe including the ancestors of the Papyrus Sedge Cyperus papyrus), Juncaceae and Typhaceae—grew in aquatic habitats back then already.

 The terrestrial fauna in the habitat of Eremopezus consisted mainly of the ancestors of animals occurring in Africa today; among mammals particularly Afrotheria were present.
 Some entirely extinct lineages were also found, e.g. Anthracotheriidae and Creodonta.
 As regards birds, fossils are only plentiful from some Ma later; as mentioned above, they generally represent the Paleogene avifauna found around the shores of the shrinking Tethys Sea, whose descendants nowadays live in tropical Africa.
 In quarry L-41, remains of a large ancestral stork (presumably Palaeoephippiorhynchus dietrichi) were present, indicating that two or three E. eocaenus (one right and two left feet were found) died in or next to a slow-moving or stagnant watercourse.
 This agrees with the view that the birds actually lived in such habitat, rather than their carcasses having been transported there by a flood or similar.

 E. eocaenus might have been a frugivore or even herbivore of swamp forests, but the early Neoaves (to which it probably belonged) are generally predatory.
 As a predator, it would have fed mainly on mid-sized terrestrial vertebrates—for example large reptiles or smallish mammals.
 Alternatively—depending on its preferred habitat—it could have eaten mainly aquatic vertebrates.
-It cannot be ruled out that it was a filter feeder like flamingos (as of 2008 tentatively considered highly specialized "higher waterbirds") or most Anseriformes.
+It cannot be ruled out that it was a filter feeder like flamingos (classified in Mirandornithes and hence unlikely to be a close relative) or most Anseriformes.
 In any case, it would need to roam a considerable range to find enough food, and thus population density was likely low.
 Unmated birds were probably solitary.
 Mated pairs might have stayed together for life, as they often do in birds.